cloudnative-pg/cloudnative-pg/docs/src/rolling_update.md

-The operator can deploy a new version of Cloud Native PostgreSQL while applications are running against the cluster.
+The operator allows changing the PostgreSQL version used in a cluster while applications are running against it.

+!!!
+Important
+    Only upgrades for PostgreSQL minor releases are supported.

 To initiate a rolling update, the user can change the `imageName` attribute of the cluster.
 The operator starts upgrading all the